 Have you tried matcha green tea in your baking?
-Matcha adds a unique flavor to these gluten free matcha cookies bars.
-These delicious matcha green tea cookie bars have a wonderful slightly tropical flavor!
+Matcha adds a unique, tropical flavor to these gluten-free matcha cookie bars.
+These delicious matcha green tea cookie bars have a wonderful texture that is a cross between a snack cake and a cookie bar!
+Make them in under 40 minutes!

-These matcha green tea coconut cookie bars are my husband's new weakness.
-If you love matcha as much as we do, give this Gluten Free Matcha Banana Bread recipe a try too!
+These matcha green tea coconut cookie bars are my husband’s new weakness.
+If you love matcha as much as we do, try this Gluten-Free Matcha Banana Bread, too!

-If you haven't baked with matcha green tea powder, give it a try.
-You will find many matcha recipes call for culinary grade matcha.
-This means the matcha is super fine so you don't get a gritty texture to your baked goods.
+- If you haven’t baked with matcha green tea powder, try it.
+Many matcha recipes call for culinary-grade matcha, which means the matcha is ground super fine, so your baked goods will not have a gritty texture.

-- Gluten free flour blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work; I just have not tested other flours.
+- Gluten-Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+That doesn’t mean others will not work; I have not tested other flours.
+All flour blends vary, so if you use a different one than I tested, you may need to tweak the liquid ratio.
+If you want to learn more about flour blends, read Why Flour Blends Vary In Baking.

-- Almond flour - I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your cookie bars grainy.
+- Almond Flour – I highly suggest using Anthony’s almond flour and not almond meal.
+This brand does a great job at batch testing for gluten to ensure their products are gluten-free.
+Almond meal is coarser and will make the cookie bars grainy.
+See the FAQ for a nut-free option.

 - Pecans - not pictured; these are optional.

-Step 2: Add your wet ingredients to a standing mixer and blend.
-Slowly add in the flour mixture, chips, coconut, and optional pecans.
-You can also mix these up in bowls if you don't have a standing mixer.
+Step 2: Add your wet ingredients to a stand mixer.
+Add a paddle attachment and blend on low speed.
+Gradually add in the flour mixture, chips, coconut, and optional pecans.

-These cookie bars will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.
+These cookie bars will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.
+Freeze the bars in a freezer-safe zipper bag.

-I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your bars grainy.
+I highly suggest using almond flour instead of almond meal.
+Almond meal is coarser and will make your bars grainy.

 More Gluten Free Matcha Recipes to Try: